cube3power/atsd/rule-engine/notifications/aws-api.md

 ## Response

-The response status code and response content is recorded in `atsd.log` if the `Log Response` setting is enabled.
+The response status code and response content are recorded in `atsd.log` if the `Log Response` setting is enabled.

 ## Placeholders

-The [placeholders](../placeholders.md) are supported in the Endpoint URL, request parameter names and values.
+[Placeholders](../placeholders.md) are supported in the Endpoint URL, request parameter names, and values.

-The placeholders are substituted with actual field values when the request is initiated.
+Placeholders are substituted with actual field values when the request is initiated.

 If the placeholder doesn't exist, it is substituted with an empty string.